Skip to main content

 “But… Adhiraja… that is too much.”
 The Raya shook his head. “ I mean… we need our own army…”

 “Well, Neelambargarh is not going to keep and maintain the cavalry on offer.
 Just when we need them, right?”
 Ishaan Dev shrugged, “We will just take the elephant and horses.”
-He eyed Priyambada who nodded.
+He eyed Priyambada, who nodded.
 It was as though she could read his mind.
 Ishaan Dev was testing how desperate Mait was to seek help from them.
 He was pushing the limits and enjoying the power he held over them.
 The Defence Minister, however, looked grim.
 The Raya sighed with a reluctant nod.

-“Also you have to promise us that no matter which opposition Neelambargarh faces…” Ishaan Dev eyed Priyambada who nodded as he mouthed her words, “Mait will always ally with Neelambargarh.
+“Also, you have to promise us that no matter which opposition Neelambargarh faces…” Ishaan Dev eyed Priyambada, who nodded as he mouthed her words, “Mait will always ally with Neelambargarh.
 It can’t stay neutral or support the enemy.”

 “Anything else?”
-Ishaan Dev turned to Priyambada who nodded.
+Ishaan Dev turned to Priyambada, who nodded.

 “If I may…” Priyambada eyed the map of Mait on the table.
 “We would like to add a condition to it.”
 The Raya looked up at her.
-In his country, the queens never accompanied the kings on political meetings, let alone have their own opinion.
+In his country, the queens never accompanied the kings on political meetings, let alone having their own opinions.
 He eyed how comfortable Ishaan Dev was with it and nodded.
 Was Ishaan Dev, the bravest in the land, being controlled by this timid Neelambargarhi Princess?
 He wondered how she could manipulate him into that.

-“We want you to erect a monument in the honour of the Blue-necked One in your capital.”
+“We want you to erect a monument in honour of the Blue-necked One in your capital.”
 A gasp escaped the men’s lips as Ishaan Dev eyed them with a proud smile.
 He had always been taught in his classes for administration, the two most powerful ways to win over land if you don’t want to fight them were by an alliance of marriage or taking over their religious control.
-It had escaped his mind that the people of Mait were not devotees of the Blue Necked One.
+It had escaped his mind that the people of Mait were not devotees of the Blue-Necked One.
 They worshipped their God, sitting on the five-faced snake.

 “That is impossible.”
 The words came from the threshold of the room where Kumari Advika stood.
 She seemed a little more decked up than the last day.
-Priyambada eyed her and her eyes travelled involuntarily to Ishaan Dev.
+Priyambada eyed her, and her eyes travelled involuntarily to Ishaan Dev.
 His jaws tightened at her sight.
 She had chosen his favourite colour of drape, let her hair loose like he liked it and took an effort to dress up.
-Advika walked into the room as her father looked uneasy and Ishaan Dev looked away.
+Advika walked into the room as her father looked uneasy, and Ishaan Dev looked away.

 “It is good to know you are fearless.”
 Maharani Priyambada interrupted her with a smile, “But it is extremely important to Neelambargarh that they serve the Lord.
 He will curse us if we aid people who don’t respect him enough.”